ChanatipSaetia/ESL-NN/docs/index.md

 ---

 # Overview
-ESL-NN is a "Hierarchical Multi-Label Classification System" based on [PyTorch](http://pytorch.org/) which is free for download and free for non-commecial use.
+ESL-NN is a "Hierarchical Text Categorization System" based on [PyTorch](http://pytorch.org/) which is free for download and free for non-commecial use.

 # Features
 * Multi-class classification